AbdullahKhaN-pak/IceCreamSalesExpectancy/README.md

 # IceCreamSalesExpectancy
 machine-learning project that uses polynomial regression to analyze and predict ice-cream sales based on temperature.
 It includes data visualization and a regression curve to show how sales change as temperature increases.
+Made by abdullah